Our Gifts Are Not Just Here For Us!

 “We can’t take any credit for our talents.
 It’s how we use them that counts.” — Madeleine L’Engle

 Money!
-(Yes we all need money.)
-We don’t need to feel guilty recognizing that money is one of the purposes why we should use our talents.
+(Yes, we all need money.)
+We don’t need to feel guilty, recognizing that money is one of the purposes why we should use our talents.
 But let’s be careful to remind ourselves at the same time that our gifts and talents are not just for accumulating money.
-Granted, our talents can help us earn money.
-However, with proper development and use, what we do with our talents can offer us richness beyond imagination — in all aspects of our lives.
+Our abilities do help us earn money.
+However, with proper development and use, what we do with our skills can offer us richness beyond imagination — in all aspects of our lives.